Crossroads (British TV series): Legacy

 In 1974 Crossroads did something unprecedented.
 It spun a plot that led to the creation of a charity - Crossroads Care.
-Meg Richardson (Noele Gordon) had a son, Sandy (Roger Tonge), who in a storyline became wheelchair-bound after a car accident.
+Meg Richardson (Noele Gordon) had a son, Sandy (Roger Tonge), who in a storyline began using a wheelchair after a car accident.
 Meg became his primary carer but was due to take a month's holiday and faced the dilemma of who would care for Sandy while she was away.
-She created the fictional support group Caring for Carers and the storyline struck a chord with the viewing public.
+She created the fictional support group Caring for Carers, and the storyline struck a chord with the viewing public.

 It wasn't long before handicapped viewers or their families started calling in asking for information about the support group launched by Meg in the show.
 The only problem was that the support group was fictional and didn't exist.
 Recognizing an urgent need, Crossroads set up a charitable organization to fill the gap in care provision highlighted by its own storyline.
 ATV invested £10,000 (£130,000 in 2024) for a pilot scheme for 28 families and Crossroads, Caring for Carers was born.
 A successful charity emerged from the show with the purpose of delivering respite care services and support for unpaid carers across the United Kingdom.

 What started as a television-inspired initiative grew into one of the UK's leading providers of support for carers and the people they care for.
 Spanning decades of work, Crossroads Care evolved but at its core, it remains devoted to alleviating the pressures faced by unpaid family carers.

 Long Lasting Legacy

 The organization's vital importance was highlighted even more during the COVID-19 pandemic where the need for carer support was brought sharply into focus.
 Crossroads Care's services became a beacon of hope and relief to many who were isolated or struggling to balance the weight of their caring responsibilities.

-The charity is now a network of more than 120 local, independent charities with many still carrying the Crossroads name.
-It remains focused on supporting the contribution that unpaid carers make.
-For a television show to create such an impactful legacy is rare.
+The charity is now a network of more than 120 local independent charities with many still carrying the Crossroads name.